paularmstrong/normalizr/docs/api.md

 }
 ```

 If your input data is an array of more than one type of entity, it is necessary to define a schema mapping.

+*Note: If your data returns an object that you did not provide a mapping for, the original object will be returned in the result and an entity will not be created.*

 For example:

 ```js
 const data = [ { id: 1, type: 'admin' }, { id: 2, type: 'user' } ];